jak464/BFL/README.md

 4).
 Go to http://localhost:3000 in the browser

 5).
-You'll want to create a league first, which requires you to login through google.
+Create a league first (you'll have to login through google)

 6).
 After you login, Create a League with a 'Name'